 Things like having well-defined goals and using clear, unambiguous language wouldn't be considered 'having to make adjustments', just... normal working practices.

-But we wouldn't offer help that allists might benefit from, like access to free, high-quality mental health services that help them deal with the anxiety and depression they've developed after years of rejection.
-Or education and training for colleagues.
-Or schemes at schools to start developing societal empathy and acceptance of diversity.
+But we wouldn't offer help that allists might benefit from, like more supportive workplaces with designated spaces for those that require more stimulation.
+Or access to free, high-quality, allistic-friendly mental health services that help them deal with the anxiety and depression they've developed trying to function in this world.
+And we wouldn't offer education and training for the colleagues of allists to help them understand the needs of their allistic colleagues.
+Or schemes at schools to start developing societal empathy and acceptance of diversity

-Instead, we'd chastise them for not engaging in social skills training that makes interacting with them a little easier for us, regardless of how exhausting it is for the onus to always be on them.
+Instead, we'd resent the accommodations we have to give to allistic students and colleagues these days, seeing it as special treatment when we have to modify our behaviour for them, but not when they have to modify their behaviour for us.
+We'd chastise them for not engaging in social skills training that makes interacting with them a little easier for us, regardless of how exhausting it is for the onus to always be on them.

 Some might feel sorry for allists.
-After all, allists are more more easily affected by others' emotions, often unconsciously mimicking them and unable to separate the emotions of others from their own.
+After all, allists are more easily affected by others' emotions, often unconsciously mimicking them.
 They also fall prey to cognitive and social biases more easily, like group-think, confirmation bias, and the halo effect, making them easier to manipulate and persuade.
 Despite this, they're surprisingly confident in their judgements of others based on arbitrary non-verbal cues, even though they're only accurate barely more than would be expected by chance.

-These traits would be considered more acceptable if the allist occupied a high-paying, respectable profession (which in this alternate universe, isn't software engineering, because most people can already do that).
-Perhaps an allist might make up for having less desirable (socially impolite) behaviours by being extremely good at something that normal autistic people aren't –– like abstract thinking, superior executive functioning, good auditory processing, or planning for big projects.
+These traits would be considered more acceptable if the allist occupied a high-paying, respectable profession (which in this alternate universe, isn't software engineering).
+Perhaps an allist might make up for having less desirable (socially impolite) behaviours if they excelled at something outside the autistic norm –– like maybe abstract thinking, superior executive functioning, excellent auditory processing, or big-picture planning .
 Otherwise, you're just weird.

-If a person wasn't allistic, but still failed to follow the commonly understood standards of sociability or exhibited quirks that seemed a little similar to the stereotypically "odd traits" of allistic people, like being conversationally coercive or lacking attention to detail, we might use their profession to explain it away."Most people in Sales and HR are a little allistic".
+If a person wasn't allistic, but still failed to follow the commonly understood standards of sociability or exhibited quirks that seemed a little similar to the stereotypically 'odd traits' of allistic people, like being conversationally coercive or lacking attention to detail, we might use their profession to explain it away."Most people in HR are a little allistic".

 Perhaps we'd tell people that they don't seem allistic.
 Why?
 Because they're not extroverted.
-Because they're nothing like this other allistic person you know.
 Because they're not friends with the only other allistic person you know about in the office.
-Because their partner isn't also allistic.
-Because they're not like you're friend's 7-year-old allistic daughter.
+Because their partner is neurotypical.
+Because they have a partner, ... or friends, or a job.
+Because they're not like your friend's 7-year-old allistic daughter.

 After all, once you've met one allistic person, that's it, you've basically met them all.